 Dense, verdant jungle hills cascade to the water’s edge.
 Pristine, yellow sands and perfectly shaped boulders meet the crashing waves of the sea.
 Birds chirp enthusiastically while howler monkeys hoot and holler across jungle canyons.
 Then you look down and can’t see your feet because they disappeared into the muddy ground.
 But it doesn’t matter because you’re in a mesmerizing landscape surrounded by wildlife.
 However, it took effort, and lots of it to get here and you aren’t even in camp yet.
-Here’s a glimpse of what to expect at Tayrona National Park.
+Here’s your guide to Tayrona National Park, Colombia

 Where is Tayrona National Park?